shizhehe/cartridges/README.md

 ### Serving with Tokasuaurus [Fastest and recommended]
 We've implemented (h/t @geoffreyangus) an integration with [Tokasaurus](https://github.com/ScalingIntelligence/tokasaurus), a simple LLM inference server optimized for high throughput.

-To run the Tokasaurus server, you will need to install Tokasaurus from source, switch to the branch `geoff/cartridges`, and then follow the instructions [here](https://github.com/ScalingIntelligence/tokasaurus/tree/geoff/cartridges?tab=readme-ov-file#cartridges) to make API calls to the server.
+To run the Tokasaurus server, you will need to (install Tokasaurus from source)[], switch to the branch `geoff/cartridges`, and then follow the instructions [here](https://github.com/ScalingIntelligence/tokasaurus/tree/geoff/cartridges?tab=readme-ov-file#cartridges) to make API calls to the server.

+We

 ```python
 client = TokasaurusClient(